 People with lung disease, COPD, asthma, and other respiratory complications can also use supplemental oxygen to improve lung function.
 Oxygen concentrators are designed to take the oxygen in the air, compress it, and filter out any unnecessary substances.
 The filtered air is then delivered to the patient through clear tubing.
 The air is delievered in short pulses rather than a steady stream.
 This makes it less detectable to the user and prevents the nose and throat from becoming dry.
 We carry a stationary oxygen concentrator as well as a smaller, more portable model.
 Express Medical Supply also sells many Oxygen Supplies such as oxygen masks, cannulas, and tubing.

 Another breathing condition known as sleep apnea is characterized by irregular inhalation patterns while sleeping.
-Those with sleep apnea need to have a steady stream of oxygen delievered to them throughout the night via a CPAP device, such as the Remstar Plus CPAP Machine.
+Those with sleep apnea need to have a steady stream of oxygen delievered to them throughout the night via a CPAP device.
 Many CPAP machines have a built in humidifier, which prevenst the nasal passages from drying out.
 The air pressure level can also be adjusted to provide maximum comfort.
 Many people prefer to have lower air pressure while falling asleep and program the CPAP machine to automatically increase air pressure later when they are sleeping.